andreitr/neural-fyodor/README.md

 # GoodReads Qote Scraper
-Scrapes tweetable quotes (less than 280 chars) and saves to a text file.
+Scrapes tweetable quotes (less than 280 chars) and saves them to a text file.

 ##### Requirements
 ```